-1.6.
-Opinion on the review of the EC Recommendation on Relevant Markets
+1.5 Opinion on the review of the EC Recommendation on Relevant Markets

 According to the EECC (Article 64), the European Commission shall adopt a Recommendation on Relevant Product and Service Markets.
 The Recommendation shall identify those product and service markets within the electronic communications sector and the characteristics of which may be such as to justify the imposition of regulatory obligations set out in this Directive, without prejudice to markets that may be defined in specific cases under competition law.
-This Recommendation will be the evolution of the Recommendation on Relevant Product and Service Markets reviewed in 2014.
+This new Recommendation will be the evolution of the Recommendation on Relevant Product and Service Markets reviewed in 2014.
 This Recommendation shall be reviewed at the latest by the transposition date of the EECC, and the Commission shall thereafter regularly review the Recommendation.
 The European Commission must take utmost account of the opinion of BEREC on this Recommendation.

-BEREC will prepare an Opinion based on the documents and draft Recommendation to be communicated by the European Commission.
+BEREC will prepare its Opinion based on the documents and draft Recommendation to be communicated by the European Commission.
 In the meantime, BEREC is willing to participate actively in the process.
 Given the importance of this Recommendation for market analyses, exchanges and workshops with the European Commission will be organised, in order to provide the Commission with NRAs' knowledge of the functioning of the markets and to ensure that BEREC's questions and concerns will be addressed.
+A first workshop with the EC and WIK-Consult (commissioned by the EC to prepare an external report) will take place in January 2020, as notified by the EC to BEREC.

-Deliverable: BEREC Opinion on the review of EC Recommendation on relevant markets
+BEREC Opinion on the review of EC Recommendation on relevant markets